UPDATE: February, 6, 2018

-Now, if you’ll excuse me, it’s back to unpacking.
+Now, if you’ll excuse me, I have a life to enjoy.

 We’ve become a very mobile culture.
 Education, jobs, adventure, marriage – there are a lot of things that call us away from home in ways that were unprecedented even a generation ago.

 I’m like a lot of people in that I’ve moved around a lot, especially in the past few years.
-For instance, this week marked my 16th move since fall of 1993, with seven of them being of the interstate/cross-country variety.
+For instance, this is the 34th place I have lived in my life and today marks my 18th move since fall of 1993, with nine of them being of the interstate/cross-country variety.

 Three or four times I was in a place for a couple years or more, so that means there have also been times when I moved more than once a year, with all the stress that comes with it.
-(And this doesn’t even account for the times I moved back into the family home through the years – summers during college, for instance; I had multiple tours at 3870 Eastview Dr.)
+(The Denver to Seattle to Bend, OR and back to Denver loop in 15 months nearly killed me.)
+And this doesn’t even account for the times I moved back into the family home through the years – summers during college, for instance; I had multiple tours at 3870 Eastview Dr.

-Move 16 has been one of the hellish ones.
-The job market in Denver, the city I have come to regard as home, is terrible.
-So I finally gave up on working for myself – something I’m not well suited for anyway – and the result is a new job with a great company 1331 miles away in Seattle.
+Move 16 was one of the hellish ones.
+The job market in Denver, the city I have come to regard as home, was terrible.
+So I finally gave up on working for myself – something I’m not well suited for anyway – and the result was a new job 1331 miles away in Seattle.
 That’s a significant upheaval by any standard.
-I know a few good folks up here, but I certainly don’t have the kind of network waiting for me that I developed over the course of the 20 years, off and on, that I lived in the 5280.

 Here’s the list of all the places I’ve lived in my life (that I can remember):